Share with your friends

 The average cost per passenger is usually lower (but this is not the same as value, which takes into account factors like the adventures you will experience).

-Click for more ship-size pointers
+Click for more insights

 FIRST PAGE - Small/mid-sized advantages